bibbox/app-molgenis-fair/INSTALL-APP.md

 #### Set up FAIR Data Point.

-Open Jupyter via the app dashboard or by changing the subdomain of the url to `<instancename>-jupyter`:
+Open Jupyter via the app dashboard (FDPJupyter) or by changing the subdomain of the url to `<instancename>-jupyter`:
 ![Screenshot06](assets/molgenis_fdp_dashboard.png)
 1) Open jupyter notebook (/work/fillFDP.ipynb)